statisticalmechanics/qdl/README.md

-# qdl
-A Quick Guide to Deep Learning with Python
+# A Quick Guide to Deep Learning with Python
+A one week short course
+Kai Zhang, Duke Kunshan University, 2022